Have you ever used an aerosol sunscreen? Then please read this.

 NOT TO BE INHALED

 Australia has one of the highest rates of melanoma in the world, so we teach our kids to wear sunscreen from a very early age and, as they grow a little older, to apply it themselves.
-No sunscreen should be marketed for kids that contains a warning “Keep out of reach of children”.
-How does that make any sense?
-Manufacturers know that “kids’ sunscreens” are very often used by kids!
+No sunscreen should be marketed for kids that contains a warning “Keep out of reach of children.
+Do not inhale".

 “The Food and Drug Administration reported incidents in which people wearing spray sunscreen near a flame suffered significant burns that required medical treatment.”**